nahidsaikat/nahidsaikat.com/README.md

 -> hugo server                                 # run the server locally -> hugo new posts/my-first-post/index.md       # create new blog post/article
 ```

+## Future Articles
+* Structural and Nominal Subtyping in Python
+* Iterable, Iterator and Generator in Python
+* Every Methods of Python Dictionary
+* What is Descriptor in Python?
+* Dunder Methods in Python for Arithmetic Operators
+* Dunder Methods in Python for Comparison Operators
+* Dunder Methods in Python for Built-in Math Functions
+* An Introduction to DuckDB Using Python
+* uv - Python's All-in-One Package and Project Manager Tool

 ## License
 The MIT License (MIT)